 What Is Frequency of Treatment—and Why Does It Matter?

 When you’re looking for a doctor—particularly for a surgery or hospital procedure—you have many factors to consider.
-You may review the doctor’s history, such as how many years a doctor has been practicing or the medical school he or she attended.
-You might also find your condition or procedure listed on a doctor’s profile and assume that means he or she has the experience you need to receive quality care.
+You may review the doctor’s history, such as how many years a doctor has been practicing or the medical school they attended.
+You might also find your condition or procedure listed on a doctor’s profile and assume that means they have the experience you need to receive high-quality care.

 However, studies show one of the most important factors in determining the success of your outcome is frequency of treatment, or how often a doctor treats your specific condition or performs the exact procedure you need.
 For surgeries in hospitals, this measure is known as surgical volume.

 When preparing for a surgical procedure, it’s important to remember that your risk of complications is generally very low.
 However, a growing body of research indicates that your risk of complications or even death increases when your surgery is performed by a doctor with a lower surgical volume for your procedure.